joeavanzato/omni/README.md

 ```
 Just remember - all files are copied into C:\Windows\temp\$BASENAME$ for the subsequent execution command.

-config.yaml comes preloaded to run most of the 'rapid' EZ tools - to make the most of this, use 'omni.exe -prepare' to execute preparation statements, including Get-ZimmermanTools and any other configured commands designed to stage the response directory.
+config.yaml comes preloaded to run many EZ Tools - to make the most of this, use 'omni.exe -prepare' to execute preparation statements, including Get-ZimmermanTools and any other configured commands designed to stage the response directory.

 Some of these tools require ancillary files (DLLs, etc) be copied to the host - to copy multiple individual files, use ',' as a delimiter, like below.